 What type of allowances and restrictions are there about the land usage?

 Are there any liens on the property?

-In general, a full coverage search and limited coverage search are the two main types of title searching; other types include foreclosure guarantee search and non-insured reports.
-In many cases, people choose to take help from a title search firm or an expert attorney to complete a complicated title search.
+In general, a full coverage search and a limited coverage search are the two main types of title searching.
+Other types include foreclosure guarantee searches and non-insured reports.
+In many cases, people choose to get help from a title search firm or an expert attorney to complete a title search.

-The process of performing a title search involves online legal research and the assessment of official land records of the property.
+The process of performing a title search involves online legal research and assessing official land records.
 Each record is a document that can be used as evidence concerning an event that occurred in the past.
-The end goal of the title search is to form a clear, marketable title by detecting any outstanding claims before transferring the title.
+The end goal of the title search is to form a clear, marketable title by detecting any outstanding claims.

 Essential Steps of the Title Search Process

 It is the sequence of the title’s historical transfers.
 The chain here consists of information on the property’s current owner, previous ones, and the first owner.
 This information is usually obtained from public records available in local government offices, for instance, a County Clerk’s office.

 In case this chain is incomplete, there must be a cloud on the tile.
 Here, this cloud indicates that the current owner doesn’t have a marketable title.
 There are several reasons this chain can be incomplete.
 For example, due to a deed forgery, the previous owner might have used a different name to acquire the title.

 In such situations, there comes a need for a lawsuit.
 Under this, potential claimants are brought to court and required to prove that they are the genuine owners.
 If they cannot provide proof of the title, they’ll be not allowed to claim any interest in the land.